danieldownes/BallanceLikeGame/README.md

 # CodeTest - Daniel Downes

-This plan was laid out before the coding begain:
+This plan was laid out before the coding began:

 1. Add the level geometry, a single Quad.
 2. Add static collision objects to the surface of this Quad.